xShadyy/xShadyy/README.md

 **`Digital Craftsman (Programmer/Visual Designer/Filmmaker)`**

 **Hi there 👋🏽 welcome to my Github!
 I am a dedicated high school student in Poland, passionate about computer science and eager to make a positive impact on the world.
-Alongside my studies, I specialize in video editing for 🎥 YouTube channels and creating engaging graphic content to enhance the videos.
+Alongside my studies, I specialize in video editing for 🎥 YouTube channels and creating graphic content to enhance the videos.
 I am excited about further developing my coding skills and exploring new avenues for innovation.
 I look forward to the journey ahead, where I can contribute meaningfully and continue to grow!**